tensorturtle/personal-website/src/content/blog/ai-market-for-lemons/index.md

 draft: true
 ---

 This is in the brainstorming and research step.
+Below is the initial Deepseek v3 outline.
+I am currently running Gemini Deep Research to get more context.

 Prompt to Deepseek v3: "Help me brainstorm an essay linking contemporary AI and ‘market for lemons’ - the economics idea that in an asymmetric information market, the bad pushes out the good, and therefore causes a market failure.
 I think that the output of LLMs and AI today creates a lot of ‘reasonable-sounding’ and ‘reasonable-looking’, and actually on the surface potentially more appealing content, which is in reality lower quality, and therefore are lemons. "